carefulcomputer/node-red-contrib-settings-vault/README.md

 ## Key Features

-- **Centralized Storage**: Store all configuration values in one place, organized by logical domains
+- **Centralized Storage**: Store all configuration values in one place, organized by logical groups
 - **Any Configuration Type**: Not just credentials - store API endpoints, database settings, feature flags, timeouts, or any other config data
 - **Multiple Configuration Sets**: Create separate vaults for different environments (development, staging, production)
 - **Encrypted Storage**: Automatic encryption using Node-RED's built-in credential system - no external dependencies